" Mango Worms in Dogs: Symptoms, Causes, and Treatments – Wild Earth

 Mango Worms in Dogs: Symptoms, Causes, and Treatments

 All dog owners know that their canine companions can end up with worms.
-Most of the time, you hear about roundworms, tapeworms, and hookworms.
-The most serious are heartworms, which can be lethal.
+For intestinal worms, you hear about roundworms, tapeworms, whipworms, and hookworms.
+You’ve also likely heard of heartworms, a dangerous worm that takes up residence in a dog’s heart and the associated blood vessels.

 But have you ever heard of mango worms?
-Unlike worms that affect other types of the body, such as the digestive system, mango worms live inside a dog’s skin.
+Unlike worms that affect other parts of the body, such as the digestive system, mango worms live inside a dog’s skin.

-You’ve probably heard of other parasites affecting dogs, such as ringworm.
-Mango worms are less well-known, but they are quite common.
-Unlike many other parasites that infect the digestive system, mango worms target the skin and fur.
+You’ve probably heard of other parasites affecting dogs, such as heartworms and roundworms.
+Mango worms are less well-known, but they are quite common in some areas of the world.
+Unlike many other parasites that infect the digestive system, mango worms target the skin.

 Mango worms get into your dog’s skin when they’re larvae.
 When they’re inside the skin, they consume that tissue to fuel their growth.
 That is why they’re parasites: they feed off your dog.